 Office 365 from Microsoft has helped many small organizations to have an enterprise-level email communication system with minimal investment on infrastructure.
 For them, an Office 365 subscription is far more economic and convenient than an on-premises Exchange Server deployment.
 At the same time, there is a major concern regarding how they will be able to migrate Exchange mailboxes to Office 365.
-For small organizations having up to 150 mailboxes, Microsoft suggests cutover migration as the way of Office 365 migration.
-But, the complexity of this migration process compels many Exchange administrators to think of using third-party tools like Kernel for Exchange Server to accomplish the migration.
+For small organizations having up to 150 mailboxes, Microsoft suggests cutover migration as the best way of migration.
+But, the complexity of this migration process compels many Exchange administrators to think of using third-party tools like Kernel Migrator for Exchange to accomplish Exchange to Microsoft 365 migration.

 A cutover migration helps to move up to 150 mailboxes from Exchange to Office 365 in a hassle-free manner.
 The mailboxes are moved altogether and the task can be completed in a few days if everything goes well in the environment.
 The basic steps of this migration process are:

 Verify the domain ownership, and connect Office 365 to Exchange

 Migrate mailboxes from Exchange Server to Exchange Online

 Prepare the Exchange environment for Office 365/ Microsoft 365 migration – As a preparatory step, you need to configure Outlook Anywhere (for Exchange 2010/2007/2003 versions) if it is not configured automatically (as in Exchange 2013), and add an SSL certificate to it.
 Also, you need to turn off Unified Messaging for the Exchange mailboxes.
 Note: The Exchange account you are using must have permissions to access the Exchange mailboxes.
 For migration, this account must have FullAccess permission on each mailbox, and Receive AS permission on the mailbox database.